famousj/gentle-gall-intro/on-init.md

 I mentioned that a gall agent has to be a door with exactly ten `on-` arms.
 The 'lustar' (`+*`) is a "virtual arm".
 It declares a couple of aliases that can be used by each of the non-virtual arms in the door.

-The only arm of this that's not boilerplate is `on-init`, lines 24-27:
+The only arm of this that's neither boilerplate nor a call to `default-agent` is `on-init`, lines
+24-27:
 ```
 ++  on-init
   ^-  (quip card _this)